yunho-c/yunho-c/README.md

 ### 🌠 I envision...

-My life goal is to contribute to the world by working on things that deserve—but fail to—catch the attention of engineers and industry.
+My life goal is to contribute to the world by working on things that deserve—but fail to—catch the attention of the industry.

 So far, I have encountered a few important topics that fit into this description in my life: